 ‘An important book on a figure who deserves proper historical attention.’

-dean, Leiden University College, The Hague, and author of Western Anti-Communism and the Interdoc Network
+GILES SCOTT-SMITH, dean, Leiden University College, The Hague, and author, Western Anti-Communism and the Interdoc Network

 ‘Great tale of espionage.
 The Eagle in the Mirror is a successful rehabilitation of a master spy who was unfairly accused of being a double agent, and even a triple agent, at the service of Germany and the Soviet Union... after a relentless investigation, Jesse Fink’s book does justice to Ellis.’